t4ng/restpy/README.md

 - POST /blog/123/digg
 - POST /user/123/follow

 but its hard to distinguish them with resouce endpoint.
-So we create a convention: all the custom method shoud starts with underline, like this:
+So we make a convention: all the custom method shoud starts with underline, like this:
 - POST /blog/123/_digg
 - POST /user/123/_follow

-then Restpy will route it to the correct method is resource class.
+then Restpy will route it to the correct method in resource class.

 <pre>
 class BlogResource(rest.RestResource):